-- Dollarama (DOL:CT) Who would have guessed that a company selling general merchandise through discount retail stores would be a strong stock play?
-Selling goods priced at a toonie or less, Dollarama’s stock growth of over 1000% over the past decade is impressive.
+- Dollarama (TSX: DOL): Who would have guessed that a company selling general merchandise through discount retail stores would be a strong stock play?
+Selling inexpensive goods and a name that Canadians are very familiar with, Dollarama’s stock growth of over 1000% over the past decade is impressive.
 This is a stock that is likely to be a good performer over time.

-- Financial Sector As discussed earlier, stock purchases in Canadian banks and established financial companies typically provide a stable, long-term investment.
+- Financial sector stocks: As discussed earlier, stock purchases in Canadian banks and established financial companies typically provide a stable, long-term investment.

 What other categories of stocks should I invest in?

 When looking for the best Canadian stocks to buy now, it pays to consider the current economic challenges.
-What sector or business could actually benefit from the current market dynamics?
-Here are some opportunities to consider:
+Financial and energy stocks are evergreen, but what sector or business could actually benefit from the current market dynamics?

 How can I reduce my investment risk?

-It’s hard to assess company valuations at a time when earnings may have slowed to a trickle.
+It’s hard to assess company valuations when the stock markets move as fast as they do.
 Analyst reports can help you assess whether companies are undervalued and therefore are expected to do better going forward.
 Or a stock might be rated as very overvalued, having had a big run during the current crisis that could level off fast.

-Look at how companies were doing before the pandemic.
+Look at how companies were doing before the COVID-19 pandemic.
 Were their earnings strong and were they in a good position to pay out dividends?
-If a company had strong fundamentals going into the crisis, they may be better positioned on the other side of the pandemic.
+If a company had strong fundamentals going into the crisis, it may be better positioned on the other side of the pandemic.